readysettech/readyset/ops/cfn/README.md

 # Getting started with a development stack.
 We deploy our CloudFormation stacks from the templates hosted in S3 buckets.
-To get started, a S3 bucket and an EC2 keypair are needed:
+To get started, a S3 bucket and an AWS EC2 keypair are needed:
+  1. Create an AWS EC2 SSH keypair, or note the name of an existing AWS EC2 SSH keypair.
-  1. Create a regional bucket for Taskcat to upload CloudFormation stacks to.
+  2. Create a regional bucket for Taskcat to upload CloudFormation stacks to.
      A reasonable name is of the format `readysettech-tcat-<username>-<region>`.
-  2. Create an EC2 keypair, or note the name of an existing EC2 keyapir.

 We use the tool `Taskcat` to simplify the process of uploading changes to stacks to S3 buckets.
 With the help of a little config, taskcat will take